ermongroup/cs228-notes/learning/directed/index.md

 What is "best" in this case?
 It depends on what we want to do:

 - Density estimation: we are interested in the full distribution (so later we can compute whatever conditional probabilities we want)
-- Specific prediction tasks: we are using the distribution to make a prediction, e.g. is this email spam or not?
+- Specific prediction tasks: we are using the distribution to make a prediction, e.g., is this email spam or not?
-- Structure or knowledge discovery: we are interested in the model itself, e.g. how do some genes interact with each other?
+- Structure or knowledge discovery: we are interested in the model itself, e.g., how do some genes interact with each other?

 ## Maximum likelihood